saidababu/ai-ml-bb/week3/day1/ml-containers/README.md

 ### Amazon ECS-optimized AMIs
 https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html

 Launch an Amazon EC2 instance with the Amazon ECS-optimized AMI and attach it to the cluster.
-Use the security group ID and key pair name that you created and replace them in the following command
+Use the security group (**securitygroup-ecs-cluster**) and key pair name(**andre-DL** in the example below, but it can be whatever one you created earlier) and replace them in the following command as needed
 ```
 aws ec2 run-instances --image-id ami-0669eafef622afea1 \
                        --count 1 \